abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 Wealth is the thing that you really want.
 Wealth is assets that earn while you sleep.
 Wealth is the factory, the robots that are cranking out things.
 Wealth is the computer program that's running at night, that's serving other customers.
 Wealth is... even money in the bank that is being reinvested into other assets, and into other businesses.
 Even a house can be a form of wealth because you can rent it out, although that's probably a lower use of productivity of land than actually doing some commercial enterprise.
 So, my definition of wealth is much more businesses and assets that can earn while you sleep.

 But really the reason you want wealth is because it buys you your freedom.
 So, you don't have to wear a tie like a collar around your neck.
 So, you don't have to wake up at 7:00 AM, and rush to work, and sit in commute traffic.
-So, you don't have to waste away your entire life grinding all the productive hours away into a soulless job that doesn't fulfill you.
+So, you don't have to waste away your entire life grinding all the productive hours away into a soulless job that doesn't fulfil you.

 So, the purpose of wealth is freedom.
 It's nothing more than that.
 It's not to buy fur coats, or drive Ferraris, or sail yachts, or jet around the world in your Gulfstream.
 That stuff gets really boring, and really stupid really fast.
 It's really just so that you are your own sovereign individual.
 You're not gonna get that unless you really want it.
 And the entire world wants it.
 And the entire world is working hard at it.
 And to some extent it is competitive.
 It's a positive sum game, but there are competitive elements to it.
 Because there's a finite amount of resources right now in society.
 And to get the resources to do what you want, you have to stand out.